Dog the Bounty Hunter says Merced is a ‘place of heaven.’ He’s moving business here

 Chapman also faced controversy.

-A&E briefly suspended the show in 2007 after video surfaced of Chapman using the n-word constantly at his son’s baseball game.
+A&E briefly suspended the show in 2007 after video surfaced of Chapman using the n-word constantly in a conversation with his son.
 Chapman apologized and acknowledged he was wrong after meeting with several leaders of the black community and learning the context of the word, according to a CNN story.

 The Robinsons met and became best friends with Chapman and his late wife, Beth, Rainy said.

-Note: This story has been corrected to note Chapman’s use of the n-word happened in a conversation with his son, not at a baseball game.